freedomofpress/securedrop-docs/docs/servers.rst

 Configure account and hostname
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On the **Profile setup** screen, configure the server's hostname and the administration account:
+On the **Profile setup** screen, configure the server's hostname and the administration account.
+The administrator account username and password should be the same for both
+servers:

 - **Your name:** Specify the administrator account name, e.g. ``SecureDrop Admin``
 - **Your server's name:** Use ``app`` for the *Application Server*, and ``mon`` for